jthefang/LearningUnity/ScriptableObjects.md

 Good intro video: https://www.youtube.com/watch?v=lJxy3oTZeCs

 # What are they
-- They are a data asset
+- They are a shared data asset
+  - If you want all encapsulated data to be shared across different kinds of objects
 - Useful for storing constant/shared data (e.g. total health, speed) that is used frequently

 # How to use